Destination Guide

 Breakfast · Free time (flight-dependent) · Transfer to Fiumicino Airport · Return flight home

 Routing: Venice, Florence, and Rome each require their own hotel base.
 Day 4 covers Florence and moves south toward Pisa, with Rome arrival on Day 5.
-This allows two full days in Rome (Days 6–7) — the minimum needed to do justice to both the classical city and the Vatican.
+This allows two full days in Rome (Days 6 to 7), the minimum needed to do justice to both the classical city and the Vatican.
 Trying to compress Rome to one day is the single most common mistake on Italy itineraries.

 Apostolic Rome · Early Christian catacombs · Byzantine Sicily · Magna Graecia